mjoc/MPIGraphs/README.md

-# Graph Partitioning for Computing on a (multi-core) Distributed Graph using MPI
+# Graph Partitioning for Computing on a Distributed Graph using MPI

 Some code I wrote to do Spectral Partitioning of Simple Graphs, and then, with the computed partition, perform distributed algorithms (currently an Ising Model) on the graph to test the timings.